data-for-good-bg/semantic-schools/csv_importer/README.md

 NB: All these actions are applied on the DB specified in the `sqlalchemy.url` in `csv_importer/alembic.ini` file.

-Before changing models.py you need to have a DB which is up-to-date with current migrations.
-Call this:
+The process of generating new DB migrations consists of these steps:
+* Ensure your development DB is up to date with current set of DB migrations by calling this command:

 ```
+cd csv_importer/csv_importer/
 alembic upgrade head
 ```

+* Change db_models.py (add/remove models, columns, indices, etc),
-After you're ready with models.py updates call this to generate the new migrations file.
+  then call this command to generate the new migration file:

 ```
+cd csv_importer/csv_importer/
 alembic revision --autogenerate -m '<migration description>'
 ```